 During this cycle, no additional transmission needs, beyond those submitted by the transmission providers, were submitted to satisfy Public Policy Requirements.
 A full listing of applicable Public Policy Requirements for the NTTG footprint is included in Attachment 1.
 The following RPS values will be used in its modeling:

+Table 7 – RPS Assumptions in Production Cost Model Dataset

 Transmission Planning Study Methodology